rafaroman18/VGamesBot/README.md

 # VGamesBot
-Telegram Bot implemented on JSON and using AnyPointStudio
+Telegram Bot about Videogames for the subject Distributed Systems implemented on JSON and using AnyPointStudio